mrana6/mrana6.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I am currently a Ph.D student at Georgia Tech under the supervision of Dr. Saibal Mukhopadhyay.
-I'm currently in my 3rd year.
-My research is focused on the development of smart cameras and low-power and low complexity machine learning algorithms for embedded vision applications.
+Hi, I am currently a Ph.D student at Georgia Tech working under the supervision of Dr Sonia Chernova.
+My thesis work focuses on learning primitive motions (or skills) from human demonstrations.